RyoTune/tlumach-net/docs/articles/files-formats.md

 The first column of a CSV or TSV file must be the column with keys (in both default and locale-specific files).
 The first line must contain column headers, i.e., the names/captions of columns (the name of the first column is ignored).
 The columns after the first one may contain locale-specific translation units in any order.
 The locale of a column is recognized by its header; additionally, <xref:Tlumach.Base.BaseTableParser> has <xref:Tlumach.Base.BaseTableParser.OnCultureNameMatchCheck> event that you can use to translate a column caption into a locate name (useful when translating say "German" to "de-DE").

-In addition to translation units, a Description column is supported.
-It is recognized by matching the column caption with the <xref:Tlumach.Base.BaseTableParser.DescriptionColumnCaption> property, which is set to "Description" by default.
-A description is stored in the <xref:Tlumach.Base.TranslationEntry.Description> property (you can get a <xref:Tlumach.Base.TranslationEntry> instance from <xref:Tlumach.TranslationManager> by calling its GetEntry() method).
+In addition to translation units, a Description and Comments columns are supported.
+They is recognized by matching the column caption with the <xref:Tlumach.Base.BaseTableParser.DescriptionColumnCaption> property and <xref:Tlumach.Base.BaseTableParser.CommentsColumnCaption> properties, which are set to "Description" and "Comments" respectively by default.
+A description and comment are stored in the <xref:Tlumach.Base.TranslationEntry.Description> and <xref:Tlumach.Base.TranslationEntry.Comments> properties respectively (you can get a <xref:Tlumach.Base.TranslationEntry> instance from <xref:Tlumach.TranslationManager> by calling its GetEntry() method).

 ### ResX

+In addition to translation units, a Comments tag is supported.
+A comment is stored in the <xref:Tlumach.Base.TranslationEntry.Comment> property respectively (you can get a <xref:Tlumach.Base.TranslationEntry> instance from <xref:Tlumach.TranslationManager> by calling its GetEntry() method).

 ResX files are a bit hard to include to resources in their text form.
 As soon as .NET toolchain detects a dot in the name of the file which is marked as Embedded Resource, it considers the file to be a localized resource, and includes it to a satellite assembly instead of the main one.
 I.e., "strings.pl.resx", even when you specify that it is not a compilable resource, will be included into "YourAssembly.pl.dll" and not "YourAssembly.dll"; additionally, the extension will be removed.
 The only solution is to include it with a duplicate extension, for example as follows: